Last updated, June 2, 2026

 Serious Infections: Serious infections, including fatal infections, have been reported in patients receiving TAVNEOS.
 The most common serious infections reported in the TAVNEOS group were pneumonia and urinary tract infections.
 Avoid use of TAVNEOS in patients with active, serious infection, including localized infections.
 Consider the risks and benefits before initiating TAVNEOS in patients with chronic infection, at increased risk of infection, or who have been to places where certain infections are common.

-The most common adverse reactions (≥5% of patients and higher in the TAVNEOS group vs. prednisone group) were nausea, headache, hypertension, diarrhea, vomiting, rash, fatigue, upper abdominal pain, dizziness, blood creatinine increased, and paresthesia.
+ADVERSE REACTIONSThe most common adverse reactions (≥5% of patients and higher in the TAVNEOS group vs. prednisone group) were nausea, headache, hypertension, diarrhea, vomiting, rash, fatigue, upper abdominal pain, dizziness, blood creatinine increased, and paresthesia.

-Avoid co-administration of TAVNEOS with strong and moderate CYP3A4 enzyme inducers.
+DRUG INTERACTIONSAvoid co-administration of TAVNEOS with strong and moderate CYP3A4 enzyme inducers.
 Reduce TAVNEOS dose when co-administered with strong CYP3A4 enzyme inhibitors to 30 mg once daily.
 Consider dose reduction of CYP3A4 substrates when co-administering TAVNEOS.
-Coadministration of avacopan and 40 mg simvastatin increases the systemic exposure of simvastatin.
+Co-administration of avacopan and 40 mg simvastatin increases the systemic exposure of simvastatin.
 While taking TAVNEOS, limit simvastatin dosage to 10 mg daily (or 20 mg daily for patients who have previously tolerated simvastatin 80 mg daily for at least one year without evidence of muscle toxicity).
 Consult the concomitant CYP3A4 substrate product information when considering administration of such products together with TAVNEOS.

 TAVNEOS is available as a 10 mg capsule.